 Seven Steps to Growing Apples

-Growing apples at home is simple and rewarding for many years, just follow these steps to grow the best in your yard.
+Growing apple trees at home is simple and rewarding for many years.
+Apples are one of the best-loved fruits and they are easy to grow.
+Just follow these steps to grow them in your yard.

 Apple, scientifically known as Malus Domestica, is a widely domesticated tree fruit from the family Rosaceae.
 It’s a fleshy fruit whereby the ripen tissue, and the ovaries are edible.
 Apart from being consumed freshly, they can also be processed to jellies, juice, canned slices, etc.